xfey/DynamicNN/README.md

-# XDynamic
+# DynamicNN

-A database for dynamic networks.
+A dynamic network framework based on PyTorch.

-Not start yet.